KanwarIITRPR/CS201-Project/README.md

    git clone https://github.com/yourusername/nearest_neighbor_search.git
    cd nearest_neighbor_search

+## Input&Output
+No explicit user input is required during execution.
+The program generates a random map of houses and hospitals within the initializeMap() function (located in mapGenerator.h).

+Map Parameters
+To adjust the map parameters, modify the following variables in the source code:

+num_houses - The number of house points in the map. num_hospitals - The number of hospital points in the map.
+Coordinate Dimensions
+The number of dimensions is set by the DIMENSIONS macro (set to 2 by default), meaning each point will have an x and y coordinate.

+Output
+The program outputs the results to the console and writes data to two files.
+Here’s what to expect:

+Console Output
+The program will print:

+The coordinates of each hospital as it’s added to the KD-Tree.
+The coordinates of the nearest hospital for each house as found by both KD-Tree and Ball Tree.
+Whether or not the KD-Tree and Ball Tree produced the same result for each house.
+A summary of how many times the two methods produced the same results.
+Example console output:
+MAP GENERATED!
+KD TREE GENERATED!
+BALL TREE GENERATED!
+Nearest Hospital to (3.23, 5.11) is:
+(4.56, 5.23) using K-Dimensional Trees
+(4.56, 5.23) using Ball Trees
+Result from K-Dimensional Trees and Ball Trees is same

+K-Dimensional Trees and Ball Trees produce same results 95/100 times

+Output Files
+Data/results_KD.txt - Contains coordinates of the nearest hospitals found for each house using the KD-Tree.
+Each line represents the coordinates of the nearest hospital for a house.
+Data/results_BT.txt - Contains coordinates of the nearest hospitals found for each house using the Ball Tree.
+Each line represents the coordinates of the nearest hospital for a house.
+Example content for Data/results_KD.txt:
+4.56 5.23
+6.78 8.12
+3.34 2.15
+...

+## license

 This version of the `README.md` includes a more comprehensive overview of each section, additional context on each data structure, and more detail in the time complexity and future improvements sections.
 Adjust specific project details like repository links as needed.